jazenwong/wong-blog/_posts/essay/2024-02-04-reflections-white-kenya-hara.markdown

 Emptiness refers to the latent possibilities that are available prior to an event taking place or even while it happens.
 To better understand the concept, Hara gives us a history lesson on where Japanese minimalism “started.”

 Ashikaga Yoshimasa (1436 to 1490) was a Shogun who had a leading part in the Onin war.
 The Onin war resulted in the destruction of many lives and shrines, art, and culture.
 This caused Yoshimasa to retire and reflect in Higashiyama.
 He spent his days practicing calligraphy, painting, and performing tea ceremonies.
-He also started the construction of the Ginkaku, better known as the Silver Pavilion.
-These activities and the Ginkaku were the start of Japanese emphasis on simplicity and emptiness.
+He also started the construction of the Ginkaku-ji, also known as the Silver Pavilion.
+To Hara, this was the start of a Japanese emphasis on simplicity and emptiness.

 ![Ginkaku](/assets/blogimages/white/Ginkakuji.png#center "Ginkaku-ji")

 <sub>Photos I took at Ginkaku-ji in Dec 2023</sub>

-Hara asks a rhetorical question to us about this culture that Yoshimasa started:
+Hara asks a rhetorical question to us about this culture shift:

 > "Why did Higashiyama aesthetics put such an emphasis on “simplicity” or “emptiness”?
 Could a general war-weariness have caused Yoshima and his fellow Kyotoites to look at the world differently?
 Perhaps.
 What is more important than such idle guesswork is the fact that Japanese desperately sought beauty in simplicity on their own from this period on, breaking away from foreign influences." - Kenya Hara, "White"

-The Silver Pavilion that Yoshimasa built incorporated Wabi-Sabi and more specifically, the concept of emptiness.

 > "Wabi-Sabi is a concept derived from the Buddhist teaching of the three marks of existence (三法印), specifically impermanence (無常), suffering (苦) and emptiness or absence of self-nature (空, kū).
 If an object or expression can bring about, within us, a sense of serene melancholy and a spiritual longing, then that object could be said to be wabi-sabi." - Wikipedia